atihsin118324/BlueDisc/README.md

 # BlueDisc: Adversarial Shape Learning for Seismic Phase Picking

+> **Note**: SeisBlue Discriminator (BlueDisc) is a core component of the [SeisBlue](https://github.com/SeisBlue/SeisBlue) project, a comprehensive deep learning framework for seismology.

-This repo is a minimal, reproducible implementation to validate the paper “Diagnosing and Breaking Amplitude Suppression in Seismic Phase Picking Through Adversarial Shape Learning.”
+This repo is a minimal, reproducible implementation to validate the paper "Diagnosing and Breaking Amplitude Suppression in Seismic Phase Picking Through Adversarial Shape Learning."
 It augments a PhaseNet generator with a lightweight conditional discriminator (BlueDisc) to enforce label shape learning, which eliminates the 0.5-amplitude suppression band and increases effective S-phase detections.

 - Core idea: combine BCE Loss with a cGAN shape critic to decouple shape learning from temporal alignment